Where to find a ressourcerie in France? The ultimate guide to solidarity reuse

 🔹 In Nord and Hauts-de-France

-Ressourcerie Les Récoupettes - Lille (ethical fashion and decor, social integration) L'îlot Ressourcerie - Amiens (large store for textile reuse and revalorization) La Chiffo - Dunkerque (zero-waste textile association)
+Ressourcerie Les Récoupettes - Lille (ethical fashion and home decor, social integration) L'îlot Ressourcerie - Amiens (large boutique for textile reuse and recovery) La Chiffo - Dunkirk (zero waste textile association)

 🔹 In Provence-Alpes-Côte d'Azur